 Grab, visit, or identify some of these common items found on a college campus to get an idea of what it will be like on campus.
 There are many types of college visits: in-person (group or individual), VR, or virtual videos.
-Check out their websites or social media for these opportunities.
+Check out college's websites or social mediafor these opportunities.